Hours of Preparation

 Teamwork Makes the Dream Work

 A dedicated communications manager follows the entire process, becoming an ambassador to the brand and bridging the technology and event experience.
 They also filter the communication for the lead on the client side so that they can focus on the important elements being placed in front of them.
 Attendance, hotel stays and travel arrangements were managed for the meeting of 800.
-While guests are preparing for the event, the audiovisual and graphic design teams are honing in the content for the big day itself.
+While guests are preparing for the event, the production, audio visual and graphic design teams are honing in the content for the big day itself.